damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/Specification.md

       - ...
     - ...
   ```

 ## Constraint *(Synonyms: non function requirement)*
 *What are the constraints that expose to the product by stakeholders?*

 - **Definition:**  A constraint is a choice that makes certain designs "not allowed" or inappropriate for its intended use.

 - **Comments:**
   - Constraints provide the needs of stakeholders that shall impose in the design.
   - Constraints can be stated as follows: The [Stakeholder] shall enable [Action verb] [Product] (e.g. The user shall enable to dismantle the product with a maximum one wrench and one screwdriver).

    ```
   Metadata:
-  Action verb (we often reason in terms of action verbs to communicate expected behaviours, so it would be nice to be able to search designs with action verbs)
+  It would be good to express the constraints with an action verb to communicate expected needs in design.

     - Exposed constraints by stakeholder 1
       - Constraint 1.1:...